 For counting loops you can insert stitch markers on the loops.

-If your pattern says you need 200 loops, you have to make 200 loops on both sides.
+If your pattern says you need to make 200 loops, you have to crochet 200 loops on both sides of the loom.

 Here are some of my free hairpin lace patterns: